Error Handling

 INTERNAL_ERROR | 500 | Unexpected server error |

-KV_UNAVAILABLE | 503 | Storage layer is unreachable |
+KV_UNAVAILABLE | 503 | Storage backend unreachable |

 Design Rationale